 - Lack of appetite;

-The diagnosis of the presence of H. pylori is usually done through a biopsy, with the collection of tissue from the stomach or duodenum, with which bacterial detection tests such as the urease test, culture, or tissue evaluation can be done.
+The diagnosis of H. pylori infection is usually done through a biopsy, with the collection of tissue from the stomach or duodenum, with which bacterial detection tests such as the urease test, culture, or tissue evaluation can be done.

 Other possible tests are the urea breath test, blood serology test, or fecal detection test.